altaga/Near-Extinct-Bird-Detector/README.md

 <img src="./Images/programmer.png">

-- Requisitos previos, tener python3 instalado en la pc y disponible en PATH.
+Prerequisites, have python3 installed on the pc and available in PATH.

 <img src="./Images/path.png">